jvitorfranca/DataSciencePython/README.md

-# DataSciencePython
+# WebScrapingPython
-data analysis tasks using python
+Some web scraping tasks using python's library BeautifulSoup